wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 [![](/images/swapping-memory-and-compiler-optimizations/memswap_unroll_time.png "memswap_unroll, time for 4MB")](/images/swapping-memory-and-compiler-optimizations/memswap_unroll_time.png)

-Frist of, it seems that we gain a bit of per yes, nothing major but still nothing to scoff at!
-However what I find mostly interresting is how, in `-O0`, clang generate similar code as gcc for SSE, but way worse for AVX?
+First of, it seems that we gain a bit of per yes, nothing major but still nothing to scoff at!
+However what I find mostly interesting is how, in `-O0`, clang generate similar code as gcc for SSE, but way worse for AVX?
 What's going on here?

 If we inspec the generated assembly for the sse-version, both clang and gcc has generated almost the same code.
 There is an instruction here and there that are a bit different, but generally the same.